hgomes88/bosch-control-panel-cc880p/README.md

 ```
 'Get Status' Command

-01 00 00 00 91 30 19 0F 00 00 F1
+01 00 00 00 <c2c1> <c4c3> <c6c5> <c7> 00 00 <crc>

 Byte   Identifier   Comments
 ----------------------------
 1       01          Hexadecimal representation of the 'Get Status' command.
+2-4     XX          This bytes are not used and thus set to 0.
+5-8     c1..c7      Corresponds to the installer code needed to have permissions
+                      to get the alarm status.
+Each digit occupies a nibble.
+                      Not used digits should be set to 0xF.
-2-10    XX          The meaning of those bytes are unknown, and thus should be
+9..10   XX          This bytes are not used and thus set to 0.
-                        always sent shown above.
-11      F1          Frame Checksum.
-Since the checksum algorithm is unknown and
+11      crc         Frame checksum (excluding the 1st byte)
-                        this bytes of this command have always the same value,
-                        the checksum value should always be 'F1'
 ```

 ###### Get Status Response